rickwargo/alexa-app-root/README.md

 Because this derives from [alexa-app-server](https://github.com/alexa-js/alexa-app-server), more information about configuration and running can be found visiting the github page.

+It is easiest to use this server with Alexa skills derived from [alexa-app-template](https://github.com/rickwargo/alexa-app-template).

 ## Installation
-To use the server, fork or clone the [project from github](https://github.com/rickwargo/alexa-app-root).
+1. To use the server, fork or clone the [project from github](https://github.com/rickwargo/alexa-app-root).
+2. Create a directory called `alexa-js-apps` alongside the alexa-app-root directory to contain and server the Alexa skills.
+New skills can be derived from [alexa-app-template](https://github.com/rickwargo/alexa-app-template).

+## Adding Skills
+The server reads all skills in the sibling directory `alexa-js-apps`.
+This directory must be created and placed next to the alexa-app-root directory.

 ### Enabling HTTPS
 If you have openssl installed, you can generate a self-signed certificate using: